 How Do I Elect a Resident Agent in Kansas?

 Resident agents, known as registered agents in most states, act as the primary official contact for Kansas LLCs.
 Having a resident agent for your LLC ensures that the state and other parties can contact your business should they need to.
-Selecting one is a standard part of the LLC formation process.
+Selecting one is a standard part of the Kansas LLC formation process.

 The person or business that you select to act as your LLC’s resident agent must have a physical address within the State of Kansas.
 They also generally should be available during business hours and be comfortable with signing official papers if they’re asked to.
 Your resident agent will mostly receive routine communications, but they could get past-due tax bills or process of service documents should something happen.